Finding Rin Tin Tin

 Finding Rin Tin Tin is a 2007 family comedy film directed by Israeli filmmaker Danny Lerner.
-Based loosely on historical events, the film is the most recent in a long line that includes the character Rin Tin Tin.
+Based loosely on historical events, the film is the most recent in a long line that includes the canine character Rin Tin Tin.

 Plot

-The film tells the story of the original Rin Tin Tin, the legendary German Shepherd, rescued as a shell-shocked puppy from the World War I battlefield in Lorraine, France, by an American serviceman, Lee Duncan.
-The puppy was taken to America and became the hero of several films made in the 1920s and 1930s.
+Rin Tin Tin, the legendary German Shepherd, is rescued as a shell-shocked puppy from the World War I battlefield in Lorraine, France, by Lee Duncan, an American serviceman.
+The puppy is taken to America and becomes the hero of several films made in the 1920s and 1930s.